shallcrm/testing-mkdocs/docs/index.md

 For full documentation visit [mkdocs.org](https://www.mkdocs.org).

-This is being used for testing of Material for MkDocs
+This is being used for testing of MkDocs with the Material theme

 ## Commands